-The Salt Cathedral of Zipaquirá is located 49 kilometres (30 mi) north of Colombia’s capital city – Bogotá, at 2,652 metres (8,701 ft) altitude with an average temperature of 14˚C. The use of this mine has a history going back to pre-Columbian times and continuing in colonial and republican eras to the present day.
-The ancient Muisca indigenous people were the first to benefit who from this enormous salt deposit, which turned them into one of the most prosperous pre-Hispanic societies of their time.
+The Salt Cathedral of Zipaquirá is located 49 kilometres (30 mi) north of Colombia’s capital city – Bogotá, at 2,652 metres (8,701 ft) with an average temperature of 14°C. The use of this mine has a history going back to pre-Columbian times and continuing in colonial and republican eras to the present day.
+The ancient Muisca indigenous people were the first to benefit from this enormous salt deposit, which turned them into one of the most prosperous pre-Hispanic societies of their time.

 The Salt Cathedral of Zipaquirá was at one time a working mine.
 Before their shifts, miners would visit a small chapel built inside the salt mine to pray for their safety and protection from accidents.
 As the salt was mined, it left behind a network of tunnels and caverns.
-In 1990, the Cathedral had to close because of fissures in the salt rock and a new Cathedral was built.
+In 1990, the Cathedral had to close because of fissures in the salt rock, and a new cathedral was built.

 The Cathedral is a 2 km tunnel descending to the nave.
 Carved by hand, it took 5 years to build the separate chambers representing the 14 Stations of the Cross.
 The stations represent the sequence of events, considered by all Christians, to be the walk that Jesus Christ took to his crucifixion.
-The Way of the cross is considered a pilgrimage and prayers and reflections are said at each station.
+The Way of the Cross is considered a pilgrimage, and prayers and reflections are said at each station.
 Pilgrims can kneel at various stone pews along the way.

 Stations of the Cross